openwallet-foundation-labs/sd-jwt-js/CONTRIBUTING.md

 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

+## Release procedure

+Each PR to the `main` branch has to pass the `build`, `test`, `lint` and `code coverage` steps from the CI.
+The PR also needs a review from one authorized person.
+All commits needs to be signed to pass the DCO check.

+After the PR is merged, a new `next` version is build and deployed to `npmjs` for all packages with the `next` tag.

+The release of a new version is done by running the `release` workflow manually.
+This workflow can only be triggered successfully by an authorized person that is listed inside the `CODEOWNERS` file.
+The test and coverage steps are executed again and the new version is published to `npmjs` for all packages with the `latest` tag.
+The version number is calculated based on the commits since the last release and the `semver` rules.